acidburn0zzz/turbulence/README.md

 * Add more settings to configure KDE options as well as OpenBox
 * Figure out alternatives to opening a terminal with the pacman installer script
 * Move install button from install tab to future verify page
+* Port code to Python 3 and QT 5